neurord/TD2Q/README.md

 	* At the poke port, the agent hears a single tone (go cue) which contains no information about which port is rewarded.
 	* To receive a reward, the agent has to select either left port or right port.
 	* Both left and right choices are rewarded with probabilities assigned independently, and which change periodically.
+	* This task can be run as 1 step task by setting step1=True

 - SequenceTask.py
 	* parameters, including reward and transition matrix, in SequenceTaskparam.py
 	* the task is that reported in Geddes et al. Cell 2018
 	* the agent must press the left lever twice, and then the right lever twice to obtain a reward.
 	* There are no external cues to indicate when the left lever or right lever need to be pressed.
+	* the minimum number of steps per trial is 7

+- Any of the above programs can be run with the default parameters.
+Or you can adjust the following values
+	* runs: number of agents, or how many times the task will be simulated.
+Equivalent to biological replicates
+	* trials: number of actions the agent will take for a single run.
+For a 3 step task (BanditTask and Discrim), the number of trials is approximately trials/3
+	* save_data: set to False if you do not want to save the output to disk
+	* plot_Qhx: higher number gives more graphs

 **B. Other files**
 - agent_twoQtwoSsplit.py